-Other English names: Oriental mystery snail, trapdoor snail, apple snail, Asian apple snail, Chinese apple snail, rice snail
+Other English names: Oriental mystery snail, trapdoor snail, apple snail, Asian apple snail, Chinese

-Native range: China, Taiwan, Korea, Japan, Indonesia, Burma, the Philippines, Asiatic Russia in the Amur region, Thailand and South Vietnam
+Native range: China, Taiwan, Korea, Japan, Indonesia, Burma, the Philippines, Asiatic Russia in the

+Amur region, Thailand and South Vietnam

 In older literature the genus name Cipangopaludina is commonly used for both the Chinese and Japanese mystery snail species.
 Smith (2000) uses anatomical data, e.g., the absence of a gill filament typical of Cipangopaludina, to advocate the placement of the Chinese mystery snail into the genus Bellamya, arguing that Cipangopaludina is a subgenus.
-In the current literature the genus name Bellamya is most frequently used and no other improved versions of this nomenclature have been published (Soes et al., 2011; 2016).
-Therefore the scientific name Bellamya chinensis is applied throughout this risk analysis.
+A recent phylogenetic assessment of the mitochondrial genome of B. chinensis places the species outside the genus Bellamya and within the genus Cipangopaludina (Wang et al., 2017), meaning that the nomenclature of the species remains under debate.
+However, in the current scientific literature the genus name Bellamya is most frequently used.
+Therefore, the scientific name Bellamya chinensis is applied throughout this risk analysis.
 Two subspecies or varieties of B. chinensis are recognized: chinensis and laeta (AIS, 2005; ITIS, 2009; GISD, 2017; M. Soes, pers. comm.).